 Who will be advising my student during the first two years?
-The director of studies at each residential college has primary responsibility for academic advising of freshmen and sophomores.
+The director of studies at each residential college has primary responsibility for academic advising of first-years and sophomores.
 Students have access to many other advising resources as well.

 If my student is struggling academically, where should I send them?
 You should always encourage your student to speak directly with their course instructors.
-They may also make an appointment with their director of studies (freshmen and sophomores) or college dean (juniors and seniors).
+They may also make an appointment with their director of studies (first-years and sophomores) or college dean (juniors and seniors).